-The configuration of the GlobalSign system as well as any modifications and upgrades are documented and controlled by the GlobalSign management.
-There is a mechanism for detecting unauthorized modification to the GlobalSign software or configuration.
-A formal configuration management methodology is used for installation and on-going maintenance of the GlobalSign system.
-The GlobalSign software, when first loaded, is checked as being that supplied from the vendor, with no modifications, and is the version intended for use.
+The configuration of GlobalSign systems as well as any modifications and upgrades are documented and controlled by GlobalSign management.
+There is a mechanism for detecting unauthorized modification to GlobalSign software or configuration.
+A formal configuration management methodology is used for installation and on-going maintenance of GlobalSign systems.
+GlobalSign software, when first loaded, is checked as being that supplied from the vendor, with no modifications, and is the version intended for use.